 When glasses and good lighting just aren’t enough to function as you would like, it’s time to consider cataract surgery.
 There are no vitamins or eye drops that can reverse cataracts or make your vision better.
 The only solution is cataract surgery, but not to worry, cataract surgery is not nearly as invasive as it was decades ago—today, it is a procedure that has you back at home within just a couple of hours and the surgery time itself is typically less than 21 minutes (according to national averages published by the American Academy of Ophthalmology).

 Cataract surgery is performed by a well-trained, highly skilled eye surgeon called an ophthalmologist, such as Dr. Michel Gelinas.
-Dr. Gelinas performs the surgery under a high powered microscope—so that he has an excellent view and is able to see clearly be very precise.
+Dr. Gelinas performs the surgery under a high powered microscope—so that he has an excellent view and is able to see clearly, and be very precise.
 Most patients prefer some relaxing medication prior to the surgery, but the procedure is so non-invasive thanks to modern technology, it can be done without any sedation or relaxing medication at all!
-An anesthetic eye drop (or occasionally, an injection) is used during the procedure so the patient never feels any discomfort.
-The surgeon will gently place a special instrument along your eyelids to prevent blinking during the procedure, while a surgical assistant will keep the eye hydrated with sterile, surgical grade, saline designed for use in the eye during surgery, and now we are ready for the procedure to begin.
+An anesthetic eye drop (or occasionally, an injection) is used during the procedure which makes the procedure painless and the patient is free of any discomfort.
+The surgeon will gently place a special instrument along your eyelids to prevent blinking during the procedure, while a surgical assistant will keep the eye hydrated with sterile, surgical grade, saline designed for use in the eye during surgery, and the surgery will begin.

 Dr. Gelinas will make a very tiny, almost microscopic incision, near where the white part of the eye and the colored part of the eye meet called the limbus.
-He will then insert a tiny instrument through this opening called a phaco probe, which will use ultrasonic power to gently break up the cataract into smaller pieces.
-Once the cataract is broken up into pieces, he is then able to gently suction them out piece by piece until all of the cataract is gone.
+Through this incision he gains access to the cataract using a tiny instrument a phaco probe.
+The probe uses a very gentle ultrasonic power and gently breaks up the cataract into smaller pieces.
+Once the cataract is broken up into pieces, he is then able to gently suction them out until all of the cataract is gone.
 Once the cataract is completely removed, he must now replace that lens with a new, clear lens, in order for you to see well again.
 This new lens has been determined based on special measurements that were taken prior to surgery and has been “loaded” into a special tool, ready to implant in the eye where the old lens was.
 Once that lens is inserted into the eye, the surgery is complete.
 The surgical staff will take over and bring you to recovery where you will be prepared for discharge.

 Dr. Gelinas offers premium implant lenses that select candidates can consider.
 Cataract surgery in itself tends to offer patients less dependence on glasses or contacts afterwards, but patients can still expect, at a minimum, to need correction for their near vision and to correct astigmatism—if it is present—after surgery.
 For patients that qualify, and want to invest more into their vision as a means of being even less dependent on corrective wear, premium implant lenses and/or laser may be discussed and considered.